 Wisconsin Supreme Court clears the way for a conversion therapy ban to be enacted

 MADISON, Wis.
-(AP) — The Wisconsin Supreme Court cleared the way Tuesday for the state to institute a ban on conversion therapy.
+(AP) — The Wisconsin Supreme Court cleared the way Tuesday for the state to institute a ban on conversion therapy in a ruling that gives the governor more power over how state laws are enacted.

 The 4-3 ruling from the liberal-controlled court comes amid the national battle over LGBTQ+ rights.
-It is also part of a broader effort by the Democratic governor, who has vetoed Republican bills targeting transgender high school athletes, to rein in the power of the GOP-controlled Legislature.
+It is also part of a broader effort by the Democratic governor to rein in the power of the GOP-controlled Legislature.

 What is conversion therapy?